sherlockblaze/blog/source/_posts/unix/concepts/Process-Control.md

 The **process ID** is the only well-known identifier of a process that is always unique, it's often used as a piece of other identifiers, to guarantee uniqueness.

 Although unique, **process IDs are reused**.
-As processes terminate, their IDs become candidates for reuse. **Most UNIX systems implement algorithms to dalay reuse**, however, so that newly created processes are assigned IDs different from those used by processes that terminated recently. ***This prevents a new process from being mistaken for the previous process to have used the same ID.***
+As processes terminate, their IDs become candidates for reuse. **Most UNIX systems implement algorithms to delay reuse**, however, so that newly created processes are assigned IDs different from those used by processes that terminated recently. ***This prevents a new process from being mistaken for the previous process to have used the same ID.***

 **Process ID 0** is usually the scheduler process and is often known as the swapper.
 It is a part of the kernel and is known as a system process.
-**Process ID 1** is usually the `init` proces and is invoked by the kernel at the end of bootstrap procedure. **This process is responsible for bringing up a UNIX system after the kernel has been bootstrapped.** `init` usually reads the system-dependent initialization files -- the `/etc/rc*` files or `/etc/inittab` and the files in `/etc/init.d` -- and brings the system to a certain state, such as multiuser.
+**Process ID 1** is usually the `init` process and is invoked by the kernel at the end of bootstrap procedure. **This process is responsible for bringing up a UNIX system after the kernel has been bootstrapped.** `init` usually reads the system-dependent initialization files -- the `/etc/rc*` files or `/etc/inittab` and the files in `/etc/init.d` -- and brings the system to a certain state, such as multiuser.
 The `init` process never dies. **It is a normal user process**, but it does run with superuser privileges.

 In Mac OS X, the `init` process was replaced with the `launchd` process, which performs the same set of tasks as `init`, but has expanded functionality.